marstau/marstau.github.io/_posts/书籍与软件工具/2015-01-01-TeamViewer.md

 print('''
 --------------------------------
-TeamViewer 14 ID Changer for MAC OS
+TeamViewer 14 ID Changer for mac OS
 Version: 0.2 2019
 --------------------------------
 ''')

 if platform.system() != "Darwin":
-    print("This script can be run only on MAC OS.") sys.exit()
+    print("This script can be run only on mac OS.") sys.exit()

 if os.geteuid() != 0: